-Every June since 1999, Wilton Manors’ Stonewall Pride Parade & Street Festival has taken over The Drive to commemorate the pivotal Stonewall riots while celebrating inclusivity and LGBTQIA+ heritage.
-The festivities draw crowds upward of 40,000 revelers to the vibrant street fair and Twilight Parade which thrums with live music and entertainment.
-This year’s event boasted six stages and a whopping 16 bars along the route.
-(If South Floridians know how to do anything, they sure know how to throw an epic party.)
-With the state’s LGBTQIA+ community shrouded in uncertainty from political leaders, the positive impact of the Stonewall Pride Parade on Wilton Manors is much more than an economic boon.
-Don’t forget to check out the events calendar from the non-profit Pride Center at Equality Park, which hosts a slew of year-round activities, from creative symposiums to a beloved Saturday flea market flourishing with over 50 vendors.
+Every June since 1999, Wilton Manors’ Stonewall Pride Parade & Street Festival has taken over the town's main drag to commemorate the pivotal Stonewall riots while celebrating inclusivity and LGBTQ+ heritage.
+The festivities draw crowds upward of 50,000 revelers to the vibrant street fair and Twilight Parade which thrums with live music and entertainment.
+This year’s event boasted seven stages and 16 bars stationed along the route, with Julia Lemigova (the first openly LGBTQ+ member of Bravo’s Real Housewives franchise) and HIV/AIDS advocate Ederick Johnson leading as Grand Marshals.
+With the state’s LGBTQ+ community shrouded in uncertainty from political leaders, the positive impact of the Stonewall Pride Parade on Wilton Manors is much more than an economic boon.

 Artistry transcends disciplines in Wilton Manors, which has become a buzzing hive of creativity.
 Scope out the crop of boutique galleries along The Drive and in its periphery, like Gallery XO, which specializes in homoerotic art, and the nonprofit Art Gallery 21 at the Island City Cultural Center.
 Or visit local studios run by independent creatives like painter and sculptor Claudia Castillo and mixed-media artist Trey Opp, a.k.a.
 Topp Artist (both of whom can commission custom pieces).
-Craving a more hands-on experience?
-Book a ceramics workshop at Sculpture by Sylvie and manifest your clay masterpiece.
 Aesthetes will also encounter a slew of eclectic showrooms like blu Egg Interiors and Island City Traders to inspire their own home design projects.

 Wilton Manors is a brilliant choice for a day trip.
 But should you choose to spend the night, just know that big-named resorts and hotel chains are nowhere to be found (you’ll have to stay “off” the island for those).
 And hey—that’s all part of the charm.
 Instead, rest your head at one of the low-key guest houses that dot the island.
 The majority tends to cater to gay travelers, like the clothing-optional Cabanas Guesthouse & Spa and male-exclusive Ed Lugo Resort.
 Ritzier patrons will be delighted with the swanky digs at Casa Hermès, a former mansion kitted out with mod Italian furniture, while family travelers should opt for the Island Sands Inn.
 Look to Airbnb for a solid array of accommodations walkable to The Drive—that’s where you want to stay.

 Little Wilton Manors goes big when it comes to nightlife.
-(Again, South Florida.)
-Naturally, the queer bars are where you can dive into all the action is—and boy, are there allll types of bars here.
+Again, it is South Florida after all.
+Naturally, the queer bars are where you can dive into all the action—and boy, are there allll types of bars here.
 Without leaving The Drive, you can watch the game at Gym Sportsbar, sip a sophisticated cocktail on the patio at Drynk, or catch a raucous drag show at Hamburger Mary's.
 Oh, and remember The Shoppes we mentioned earlier?
 That strip mall where you can grab a coffee, gorge on sashimi, and even get your eyes checked in one go?
 It shouldn’t surprise you that two of Island City’s hottest bars sit in the same plaza.
 At 25 years old, Georgie's Alibi Monkey Bar is one of the oldest in South Florida.
-The legendary nightclub has four sections, including a full-service restaurant, so scarf down one of the award-winning burgers before hitting the dancefloor.
+The legendary nightclub has four sections, including a full-service restaurant, so scarf down one of the award-winning burgers before hitting the dance floor.
 Migrate to Hunters across the parking lot for even more nocturnal debauchery.